Animal welfare licensing

 A new risk based star rating system has been introduced.
 This system will determine the star rating and the duration of the licence issued.
 This could be for a period of one, two or three years, with the exception of Keeping or Training Animals for Exhibition, which requires a three year, non risk based licence.

-Details of each type of licence, how to apply and how to pay, are available on the following pages.
+Details of each type of licence, how to apply and how to pay, are available in the pages above.